isislab-unisa/dmason/README.md

 		<version>18</version>
 	</dependency>

-# DMASON System Management
+# DMASON on cluster
-You can read how to configure and how to run DMASON on cluster.
-Follow these steps
+To run DMASON on cluster, you can follow these steps

 ### Configure Java Development Kit 8 as default on all cluster's nodes